Medicare Disability

 Medicare Disability and Turning 65

 When you first go onto Medicare Disability, you are given an Initial Enrollment Period.
 This allows you to waive any health questions related to Medicare Supplement enrollment.
-After the Initial Enrollment Period, it can be hard to switch Supplements while on Medicare Disability due to health.
+After the Initial Enrollment Period, it can be hard to switch Supplements while on Medicare Disability due to medical underwriting requirements.